-NO IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE: THERE ARE NO OTHER WARRANTIES, EXPRESSED, IMPLIED OR STATUTORY, EXCEPT THE THREE (3) YEAR PARTS & LABOR WARRANTY AND THE ADDITIONAL TWO (2) YEAR HFC COMPRESSOR AND THE ADDITIONAL FOUR (4) YEAR HC COMPRESSOR WARRANTY AS DESCRIBED ABOVE.
+NO IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE: THERE ARE NO OTHER WARRANTIES, EXPRESSED, IMPLIED OR STATUTORY, EXCEPT THE FIVE (5) YEAR HYDROCARBON (HC) and THREE (3) YEAR HFC PARTS & LABOR WARRANTY AND THE TOTAL (5) YEAR HFC COMPRESSOR PART ONLY FOR COMPESSOR DEFECTS AND THE ADDITIONAL TWO (2) YEAR HC COMPRESSOR PART ONLY FOR COMPRESSOR DEFECTS WARRANTY AS DESCRIBED ABOVE.
 THESE WARRANTIES ARE EXCLUSIVE AND IN LIEU OF ALL OTHER WARRANTIES, INCLUDING IMPLIED WARRANTY AND MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 THERE ARE NO WARRANTIES WHICH EXTEND BEYOND THE DESCRIPTION ON THE FACE HEREOF.

 OUTSIDE U.S. AND CANADA: This warranty does not apply to, and TRUE is not responsible for, any warranty claims made on products sold or used outside the United States and Canada.
-This warranty only applies to units shipped from True's manufacturing facilities after October 1, 2019 for US Foodservice & Retail and after July 1, 2020 for Canada.
+This warranty only applies to units shipped from True's manufacturing facilities after November 1, 2021 for US Foodservice & Canada.